danny049/digital-garden/content/On Life/The Secret to Happiness.md

 If you’re anything like me, you see a whole bunch of heavy blocks.
 These blocks represent all the bad moments you’ve encountered so far in your life.

-You’re going through life letting the good blocks of life bounce right past you and get forgotten, but the bad blocks… man.
+You’re going through life letting the good blocks bounce right past you and get forgotten, but the bad blocks...

-Your knuckles turn white from how hard you grab ahold of those bad boys and shove them deep into your mental backpack.
+Your knuckles turn white from how hard you grab ahold of them and shove them deep into your mental backpack.

 You’ve been collecting these bad blocks for years… But you’ve only made it part way down the road so far.